 How to make matcha and moringa latte

 I like adding one scoop of matcha and moringa mix (1 tsp).
-That is 1/2 tsp matcha, 1/2 tsp moringa if you’re not getting the combined “matchinga” mix.
-I add it to 1.5 cups warm almond, coconut or cashew milk along with 1/2 tsp of vanilla and 1 tsp coconut oil and blend.
+That is ½ teaspoon matcha, ½ teaspoon moringa if you’re not getting the combined “matchinga” mix.
+I add it to 1.5 cups warm almond, coconut or cashew milk along with ½ teaspoon of vanilla and 1 teaspoon coconut oil and blend.
 You’re going to get a frothy, rich consistency that you’d expect from a latte.

 Do you need a blender to make matcha and moringa latte?